Voice-Based Chatbots for English Speaking Practice in Multilingual Low-Resource Indian Schools: A Multi-Stakeholder Study: Conclusion

 \section{Conclusion}

 This study examined how students, teachers, and principals in four low-fee Delhi schools engaged with a spoken-English chatbot.
 All stakeholder groups valued the chatbot as a safe, motivating space for practice, and our six-day deployment suggested it could boost students’ confidence, though these gains were fragile in the face of technical barriers.
 While students preferred open-ended conversational practice, administrators prioritized curriculum alignment and assessment, revealing tensions around long-term adoption.
-We highlight design challenges and offer insights for creating voice-based educational technologies that balance student engagement, administrative priorities, and infrastructural constraints in resource-constrained, multilingual contexts.
+We highlight design challenges and offer insights for creating voice-based educational technologies that balance student engagement, administrative priorities, and infrastructural constraints in resource-constrained, multilingual contexts. \begin{acks} This work was supported by the Penn Global Research Engagement Fund and The Bill \& Melinda Gates Foundation (BMGF) core grant (INV 026871).
+The funders had no involvement in the study design, execution, analysis, or reporting of the results. \end{acks}